quisquous/cactbot/docs/TimelineGuide.md

 ```bash
 0.0 "--sync--" sync / 00:0839::The Landfast Floe will be sealed off/ window 1,0
 ```

+(`make_timeline` generates this by default if the encounter begins with a zone seal.)

 For multi-zone instances like dungeons, we can effectively create separate timelines for each encounter in the same timeline file